coursera/courier/index.md

 #### Enum Backward Compatibility

+Strictly speaking, adding a symbol to a union is a backward incompatible change.
+But in some cases, adding symbols can be handled in safe and controlled fashion.

-`$UNKNOWN` indicates an unrecognized symbol was read from serialized data. `$UNKNOWN` is primarily intended to ease managing backward compatibility in systems where reader and writers of the data may be using different versions of a schema, because, in such system, a reader might receive data containing enum symbols they do not yet recognize.
+Each Courier generated enum includes a `$UNKNOWN` symbol that indicates an unrecognized symbol was read from serialized data. `$UNKNOWN` is primarily intended to help manage changes to the enum in systems where reader and writers of the data may be using different versions of a schema, because, in such system, a reader might receive data containing enum symbols they do not yet recognize.

-Note that the presence of the `$UNKNOWN` symbol does not, by itself, guarantee that adding an a symbol to the enum is backward compatible.
+Note that the presence of the `$UNKNOWN` symbol does not, by itself, guarantee that adding an a symbol to the enum is safe.
 In order to ensure this, one must be sure that all readers of the enum handle the `$UNKNOWN` symbol in a backward compatible way.
 Depending on the semantic meaning of the enum, this may or may not be possible, and so